Pseudo-panspermia: Planetary distribution of organic molecules

 Organic molecules can then be distributed to planets including Earth both when the planets formed and later.
 If the materials from which planets formed contained organic molecules, and were not destroyed by heat or other processes, then these would be available for abiogenesis on those planets.

 Later distribution is by means of bodies such as comets and asteroids.
 These may fall to the planetary surface as meteorites, releasing any molecules they are carrying as they vaporise on impact or later as they erode.

+Studies of rock and dust from asteroid Bennu delivered to Earth by NASA's OSIRIS-REx have revealed molecules that, on Earth, are key to life, as well as a history of saltwater.

 Findings of organic molecules in meteorites include: